zephir/zephir-gulp-compiler/README.md

 > Please note that the gulp version in the example above may vary.

 You can accomplish that by using the following commands:

 ```
 npm install --save gulp
 npm install --save zephir/zephir-gulp-workflow
 ```

+> On Ubuntu the latest versions of nodejs is not available.
+Install nodejs manually [Example install Guide](https://by-example.org/install-node-js-6-on-ubuntu-16-04-xenial-xerus-lts/)

 ### Gulpfile